esphome/esphome-docs/components/sprinkler.rst

   - **run_duration_number** (*Optional*, *string*): The name of the number component that should be presented to the front end (Home Assistant) to enable control of the valve's ``run_duration`` value.
 May not be used with ``run_duration``.
 See also :ref:`config-number`.
-  - **run_duration** (**Required**, :ref:`config-time`): The duration in seconds this valve should remain on/open after it is activated.
+  - **run_duration** (*Optional*, :ref:`config-time`): Required when ``run_duration_number`` is not provided.
+The
+    duration in seconds this valve should remain on/open after it is activated.
 When a given valve is activated, the controller's multiplier value is multiplied by this value to determine the actual run duration for the valve, thus allowing the run duration for all valves/zones to be proportionally increased or decreased as desired.
 May not be used with ``run_duration_number``.
   - **valve_switch_id** (**Required**, :ref:`Switch <config-switch>`): This is the :ref:`switch <config-switch>`
     component to be used to control the valve that operates the given section or zone of the sprinkler system.
 Typically this would be a :doc:`GPIO switch <switch/gpio>` wired to control a relay